HubSpot

 HubSpot do not currently provide an adequate way for us to communicate consent status to their own platform, so you must activate HubSpot's built-in cookie-consent banner.
 Openli's cookie widget will then use this behind the scenes, supplementing our own consent management, and providing the best current level of integration with HubSpot.

-, and your cookie-banner settings should look like this:
+HubSpot have a general guide to enabling their banner here, and your cookie-banner settings should look like this:

 Step 2: Add code to your site to integrate Openli and HubSpot